 Therefore, this research primarily aims to understand the effective utilization of social media as well as the value co-creation process for social media in start-ups.
 In this regard, we would like to: 1) investigate how to co-create value through social media, and 2) identify the drivers of a start-up company's successful social media strategy.
-Our research is distinct and differs from previous studies - which focus on where value co-creation occurs in Web 2.0 - in the following three ways: First, while most preceding social media (Kaplan & Haenlein, 2010; Mangold & Faulds, 2009), we describe the exact drivers of a company's successful use of social media.
+Our research is distinct and differs from previous studies - which focus on where value co-creation occurs in Web 2.0 - in the following three ways: First, while most preceding social media studies either directly or indirectly focus on challenges and market opportunities in social media (Kaplan & Haenlein, 2010; Mangold & Faulds, 2009), we describe the exact drivers of a company's successful use of social media.
 Second, we investigate social media's importance for start-up firms in terms of value co-creation; in this case, the interaction between users and firms is a bilateral process.
 Third, our study offers empirical evidence of the importance of this alignment.
 We contribute to literature by providing an in-depth review of users' value co-creation process as a part of a start-up's implementing a successful social media strategy.